Nani-o/ansible-role-glusterfs/README.md

   - gfs-member-3
 ```

-- glusterfs_volumes
+- glusterfs_replica_volumes

-List of hash containing the configuration for a volume.
-They will be created and started.
+List of hash containing the configuration for the replica volumes.
+It will be replicated on all the hosts of glusterfs_cluster_members + the role_master.

 ```YAML
 glusterfs_volumes: